-Figure 4: Same as Fig. 3 but zoomed in to the optical axis region.
-The five colored ×'s are the positions of quadratic function minimum for 50% - 90% encircled energy fit.
-The colored circles indicate their encircled energy radii.
-The black circles are the 1- σ fit errors.
+Figure 7: Same as Fig. 5 but zoomed in to the optical axis region.
+The five colored +'s are the positions of the quadratic function minimum for 50% - 90% encircled energy fit.
+The colored circles around them are the 50% - 90% encircled energy radii of the fit.
+The thin black ovals around them are the 1- σ fit errors.
 The black × marks the optical axis position, taken as the mean of the above 5 minimums.
-The black oval is the 1- σ error ellipse.
-The + at the lower-left corner and the circles around it are the 5 ks on-axis observation (OBSID 19815) and its 50% - 90% encircled energy radii ×5.
+The thick black oval is the 1- σ error ellipse.
+The yellow × at the lower left corner and the circles around it are the 5 ks on-axis observation (OBSID 22751) and its 50% - 90% encircled energy radii ×5.

-Figure 5: Chandra optical axis positions on HRC-I since launch.
+Figure 8: Chandra optical axis positions on HRC-I since launch.
 Each position is labeled by the year-month.
 The ellipse around each position is the $1-\sigma$ measurement error ellipse for that given year.
 The drift of optical axis position is consistent with the measurement errors.
-The optical axis position is very stable and well within a 10" region.
-Since year 2000, the optical axis drift was well within a 6" region.
+The optical axis position is very stable and well within a 10'' region.